 Western Maryland Travel Guide

-Apart from outdoor recreation and fantastic scenery, there are a number of quaint small towns, including Cumberland, Frostville, and Lavale, that offer restaurants, antique shops and bookstores in addition to the charming atmospheres.
+These include Cumberland, Frostville, and Lavale, which offer restaurants, antique shops, and bookstores in addition to their charm.
 The haunting plaques of the Civil War battlefield at Antietam are another popular Western Maryland attraction, and a must-see for Civil War history buffs.

 Become our Western Maryland Travel Expert